As Zack’s leaves LoSo, some businesses lament changes in the Charlotte neighborhood

 The iconic NoDa brewery Protagonist Beer Co. just expanded to the intersection of Yancey and Southside roads last year, becoming the latest addition to breweries along the road.
 Across the street, the 18,000-square-foot social club Queen Park Social opened in late 2017.

-At the end of that year, White Point Partners redeveloped Bowers on Yancey Road, forming a 73,500-square-foot mixed-use entertainment district.
+At year end, White Point Partners redeveloped Bowers on Yancey Road, a 73,500-square-foot mixed-use entertainment district.

 Small businesses also found opportunities in the growing neighborhood.